jpegleg/ichorsurf/README.md

 PKCSPATH is the path to the PKCS12 file
 PKCSPASSWORD is the password to the PKCS12 file
 ```
-Also note that the template uses the environment variable "txid" for telemetry/logging purposes.
+Also note that the template uses the environment variable "txid" for logging data purposes.
 The txid variable is overwritten as events occur and does not need to be set.
 The other two
 do need to be set, such as from a kubernetes secret object.